 Messrs.
-Crisp, Kagan and Redd are the current members of our Compensation Committee.
-Effective February 11, 2014, Mr. Crisp resigned as Chairman of the Compensation Committee, while remaining on the Committee, and the Board of Directors appointed Mr. Redd as Chairman.
-In fulfilling its oversight responsibilities, the Compensation Committee, as composed prior to February 11, 2014, has reviewed and discussed with management the Compensation Discussion and Analysis contained in our Annual Report on Form 10-K for the year ended December 31, 2013.
-Based on these reviews and discussions, the Compensation Committee, as composed prior to February 11, 2014, recommended to our Board of Directors that the Compensation Discussion and Analysis be included in our Annual Report on Form 10-K for the year ended December 31, 2013 for filing with the SEC.
+Crisp and Redd and Ms. Fulton are the current members of our Compensation Committee.
+Effective February 11, 2014, Mr. Crisp resigned as Chairman of the Compensation Committee, while remaining on the Compensation Committee and the Board of Directors appointed Mr. Redd as Chairman.
+In fulfilling its oversight responsibilities, the Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis contained in this Annual Report on Form 10-K for the year ended December 31, 2014 Based on these reviews and discussions, the Compensation Committee recommended to our Board of Directors that the Compensation Discussion and Analysis be included in our Annual Report on Form 10-K for the year ended December 31, 2014 for filing with the SEC.

-The information contained in this report shall not be deemed to be "soliciting material" or to be "filed" with the SEC, nor shall such information be incorporated by reference into any future filings with the SEC, or subject to the liabilities of Section 18 of the Exchange Act, except to the extent that we specifically incorporate it by reference into a document filed under the Securities Act of 1933, as amended, or the Exchange Act.
+The information contained in this report shall not be deemed to be "soliciting material" or to be "filed" with the SEC, nor shall such information be incorporated by reference into any future filings with the SEC, or subject to the liabilities of Section 18 of the Exchange Act, except to the extent that we specifically incorporate it by reference into a document filed under the Securities Act of 1933, as amended (the "Securities Act"), or the Exchange Act.